-The primary study area for the effects of the Proposed Action on NB-HCE traffic includes the NB-HCE extending from just east of the Interchange 14 Toll Plaza in Newark to Interchange 14A in Bayonne and Jersey City, an approximate length of 3.3 miles.
+The primary study area for the effects of the Proposed Action on NB-HCE traffic includes the NB-HCE extending from just east of the Interchange 14 toll plaza in Newark to the Interchange 14A area ending at the NB-HCE structure over Linden Avenue in Bayonne and Jersey City, an approximate length of 4.1 miles.
 A secondary study area for the traffic analysis includes highways comprising parallel or alternate routes to the NB-HCE and includes the following highways: NJ Turnpike (I-95) Mainline north of Interchange 14; NJ Turnpike Mainline south of Interchange 14; I-278 (Goethals Bridge); NJ Route 440 (Bayonne Bridge); U.S. Routes 1/9 Truck; Pulaski Skyway; and NJ Route 7 (Wittpenn Bridge).
+Two local street (secondary) study areas were used to assess the potential for traffic impact on roadways nearby the NB-HCE, specifically: (1) in Newark, a study area within the Ironbound District bound by South Street, McCarter Highway, Raymond Boulevard, and U.S. Routes 1 and 9; and (2) in Bayonne and Jersey City, a study area bound by West 53rd Street, Newark Bay, West 63rd Street/Pamrapo Avenue/Gates Avenue, and Broadway/Garfield Avenue (see Figures 3.7-1 and 3.7-2).